 “Elliot Garfield Grant” – Martin Short and Bernadette Peters (Hamlisch/Zippel) from The Goodbye Girl

 Hamlisch partnered with lyricist David Zippel (City of Angels, Disney’s Hercules) and reunited with Neil Simon for 1993’s Broadway musical version of Simon’s 1977 film The Goodbye Girl.
 Despite a winning score and star turns from Martin Short and Bernadette Peters, the large-scale production folded in New York after just 188 performances.
 It was subsequently revived the next year in Chicago, where Zippel successfully integrated revisions, and was re-examined further in 1997 with Hamlisch providing an almost all-new score with lyrics by Don Black.
-But this song from the troubled original production (and heard in every iteration since) is musical comedy at its best, and makes it easy to wonder why the musical itself wasn’t a crowd-pleasing hit.
+But this song from the original production (and heard in every iteration since) is simply musical comedy at its best, and makes it easy to wonder why the musical itself wasn’t a crowd-pleasing hit.

 “Welcome to the Night” – John Lithgow and Company (Hamlisch/Carnelia) from Sweet Smell of Success

 1957’s Sweet Smell of Success is a stark, uncompromising noir look at the seamy underbelly of New York City in what was then the present day; in 2002, Marvin Hamlisch, lyricist Craig Carnelia and playwright John Guare adapted Ernest Lehman’s original screenplay for a Broadway musical.
 The result was a stunning, mature and suspenseful musical with a score unlike any Hamlisch had ever written before.
 It had strong jazz overtones and a real, palpable menace in the material for John Lithgow’s powerful columnist J.J.
 Hunsecker such as the sizzling “Welcome to the Night.”
 The musical also gave Hamlisch chance to compose love songs that would have been standards half-a-century earlier with “I Cannot Hear the City” and “Don’t Know Where You Leave Off (And I Begin).”
-In a post-9/11 New York, though, the musical just might have been too dark, and it expired after 109 performances.
+In a post-9/11 New York, though, the sublime piece of musical theatre just might have been too dark, and it expired after 109 performances.

 “Dreamers” – Sarah Brightman (Hamlisch/Adler) from Jean Seberg